"It's been 3 years...." (9-1-39)

 Authorities hoped the evacuation, affecting three million persons, would be completed by Monday night.

-But news from the continent indicated that by that time I might be too late to save all of the three million from the horrors of aerial bombings.
+But news from the continent indicated that by that time it might be too late to save all of the three million from the horrors of aerial bombings.

-Children 4-16 years old came first.
+Children 4 to 16 years old came first.
 Some one and a half million of them were started today toward destinations “somewhere in England.”
-Of the total, 700,000 were London schoolchildren.
+Of the total, 700,000 were London school children.

 Blind, cripples next